Dev-Legion/stronghands-documentation/docs/source/developers/subgraphs/bar/queries.rst

 =========

-This page provides some sample query examples to help get you started with the SushiSwap SHNDBar subgraph.
+This page provides some sample query examples to help get you started with the Stronghands SHNDBar subgraph.

-You can test any of the queries, or write your own, on the `SushiSwap SHNDBar subgraph <https://thegraph.com/explorer/subgraph?id=9PNQKCFNijybeAXkfSYrrQQ9gtRhLJB8VgmBSov3RkDQ&view=Overview>`__.
+You can test any of the queries, or write your own, on the `Stronghands SHNDBar subgraph <https://thegraph.com/explorer/subgraph?id=9PNQKCFNijybeAXkfSYrrQQ9gtRhLJB8VgmBSov3RkDQ&view=Overview>`__.